 5. Otocinclus (Dwarf Suckers)

-Fish keepers who want an algae-eating suckermouth fish for their freshwater tank often go for a Plecostomus, but unless you have a lot of room, an Otocinclus is a superior option.
+Fish keepers who want an algae-eating suckermouth for their freshwater tank often go for a Plecostomus, but unless you have a lot of room, an Otocinclus is a superior option.

 Unlike Plecos, which can grow up to two feet long, Otos only reach around two inches at maturity, meaning they’re a much better choice for a small or medium-sized aquarium, and one of the best freshwater aquarium fish for beginners.

-These non-aggressive fish do well with almost any peaceful tank mates, but common choices include cory catfish, tetras, and guppies.
+These non-aggressive fish do well with almost any peaceful tank mates, but common choices include cory catfish, neon tetras, and guppies.

 As well as eating the algae off the bottom and sides of your tank, Otos require supplementation with algae wafers and even fresh vegetables to keep them well fed.

-Otos like to live in a school, so you shouldn’t keep fewer than six of these fish in a tank.
+Otos like to live in a school, so you shouldn’t keep fewer than six of these in a tank.

 6. Zebra Danios